DaedalusG/NoiseWave/Documentation/features-list/features.md

 - This feature allows users to create named playlists, add songs to their playlists, and play their playlists.

-### Search Bar

-- This feature allows users to search for songs and users.

 ### Waveform Visualization Comments